roxolan/vk-arch/README.md

 ### Post-Install Steps

-After initial install has been accomplished successfully, you can disconnect Archiso and load from the system's HD.
+After initial install has been accomplished successfully, you can disconnect Archiso and load from the system's HD, or select booting from OS from the initial menu.

 #### Root and Regular User Passwords

+In the initial prompt, enter `root` and press 'Enter' without any password.

 Set passwords for root and regular users:
 ```